 Your Foodbank’s Response

-In 2019, your Foodbank distributed 895,199 pounds of food and essential items to families in need in Carroll County.
-Of that, 162,950 pounds was fresh, nutritious produce, which was distributed for free.
+In 2020, your Foodbank distributed 910,216 pounds of food and essential items to families in need in Carroll County, the equivalent to 737,174 meals.
+Of that, 151,405 pounds was fresh, nutritious produce, which was distributed for free.

 Your support helps seniors like John and Anna